rgsanti/getyourway/README.md

 - application.properties states which config files (based on profile name) to use.
 To run locally it would be: common, local
 - application-common.yml contains the defaults
-  Example: You want to change the local-profile backend logging level to DEBUG:
+- Example: You want to change the local-profile backend logging level to DEBUG:
   - Within application-local.properties add this line then restart the springboot server:
   > logging.level.org.springframework.web=DEBUG

 ### Frontend notes

-- agent.ts defines the links to the controller endpoints on the backend - this doesn't deal with journey and trains yet.
+- agent.ts defines the links to the controller endpoints on the backend.
 - Not added postcode as part of the register form, but it is defined in the db schema/backend.
 - `currencyCode` was added as part of the search as Amadeus flight API returns the flight costs in the airline’s currency -